pypa/setuptools/docs/setuptools.rst

 ----

-.. [#manifest] For the most common use cases, ``setuptools`` will automatically find out which files are necessary for distributing the package.
-   This includes all pure Python modules in the ``py_modules`` or ``packages`` configuration and all C sources listed as part of extensions (it doesn't catch C headers, though).

-   More complex packages (e.g. packages that include non-Python files, or that need to use custom C headers), might still need to specify |MANIFEST.in|_ or use a plugin like :pypi:`setuptools-scm` or :pypi:`setuptools-svn` to automatically include files tracked by your Revision Control System.

-   Please note that only files **inside the package directory** are included in the final wheel distribution, by default.
-See :doc:`userguide/datafiles` for more information.
+.. [#manifest] The default behaviour for ``setuptools`` will work well for pure Python packages, or packages with simple C extensions (that don't require any special C header).
+See :ref:`Controlling files in the distribution` and :doc:`userguide/datafiles` for more information about complex scenarios, if you want to include other types of files.

 .. |MANIFEST.in| replace:: ``MANIFEST.in``